mmz-001/nanoprocessor-lab/README.md

 A nanoprocessor capable of executing a set of simple instructions.

+# Features

+- 8-bit registers
+- 16 16-bit instructions
+- 7-segment processing unit
+- 32 instructions can be stored in ROM
+- Flags for overflow, zero, negative, and interrupt

 ## Instruction set

 <!-- Disable word wrap to display table correctly-->